plone/volto/docs/source/deploying/performance.md

 [Penthouse](https://github.com/pocketjoso/penthouse) and override the `settings.serverConfig.readCriticalCss` function with your own implementation.

-# caching webpack assets and prefetch using a service worker
+# Caching webpack assets and prefetch using a service worker

-In production environments sometimes we get this nasty "ChunkLoadError" or "Failed to load chunk".
-This error originates when a chunk changed its name based on the content and when a browser requests it, the old chunk would not be there.
+In production environments, sometimes we get error messages "ChunkLoadError" or "Failed to load chunk".
+This error originates when a chunk changed its name based on the content and when a browser requests it, and the old chunk would not be there.

-The idea is to cache chunknames using a worker and let the user to load it from `cache first` to avoid the error.
+The idea is to cache chunk names using a worker and let the user load it from `cache first` to avoid the error.

-Volto uses [offline-plugin](https://github.com/NekR/offline-plugin) which is a webpack plugin to provide PWA support for projects.
+Volto uses [offline-plugin](https://github.com/NekR/offline-plugin), which is a webpack plugin to provide PWA support for projects.
-It creates a `sw.js`(by default) service worker file on the build time, which have all webpack assets output as minified.
+It creates a service worker file with the default name of `sw.js` at build time, which contains all webpack cached assets.